ocherniak/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 - `contentType` (string, required) - content type of configuration, e.g.: json, protobuf.
 - `configId` (string, required) - unique identifier of endpoint configuration.
 - `statusCode` (number, required) - status code that holds meaningful information about the result of inbound message processing.
-- `reasonPhrase` (string, optional) - status code that holds meaningful information about the result of inbound message processing.
+- `reasonPhrase` (string, required) - status code that holds meaningful information about the result of inbound message processing.
 - `content` (byte[], optional) - content with configuration data.
+- `isApplied` (boolean, required) - shows if client has latest configuration (true if he does).

 Example: